Pakistan avoid innings defeat, delay South Africa victory charge

 A provision for an extra half hour was not used because only 20 minutes or five overs of play would have been possible.

-Masood hit a composed 61 and Shafiq and Azam both played aggressively to score 88 and 72 respectively.
+Shan hit a composed 61 and Asad and Babar both played aggressively to score 88 and 72 respectively.

 Dale Steyn and Kagiso Rabada both took four wickets to get South Africa to the brink of victory.